If you feel unsafe for any reason, please call 911 or your local emergency number.

 That capacity is not automatic.

-When discernment becomes possible, self-trust stabilizes instead of fragments.
+When clear judgment becomes possible, self-trust stabilizes instead of creating division.

 A Slower Sequence